mohdahsank001/CSVtoFirebaseMigrator--1.1/readme.txt

 5. Now within the project folder, there should be 2 files that are present which are :
 a. data. json -> The csv file that was converted to JSON.
 b. serviceAccountKey.json -> The serviceAccountKey downloaded from the firebase console earlier in Step 3.
-NOTE : The naming for your service Accounts key must be exaclty as above which is "serviceAccountKey.json" and must not be altered
+NOTE : a.
+The naming for your service Accounts key must be exaclty as above which is "serviceAccountKey.json" and must not be altered .
+b.
+To have auto generated key, change .doc(docKey).set(data[docKey]) to => doc().set(data[docKey]) in the above code within index.js .

 6.Now setup a Node.js project inside your root folder.
 I have already setup for mine.
 7.Open root folder and type in "npm init"